dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The `DropCompletedEventArgs` object that accompanies the `DropCompleted` event has a read-only `DropResult` property, of type `DataPackageOperation`.
 For more information about the `DataPackageOperation` enumeration, see [Handle the DragOver event](#handle-the-dragover-event).
 -->

-The following XAML example shows a `DragGestureRecognizer` attached to an `Image`:
+The following XAML example shows a `DragGestureRecognizer` attached to an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <Image Source="monkeyface.png">